The panel is still the panel.

 without the sales gloss.

 Yes.
 Compliance is a native module — not an integration with a separate payroll service.
 Davis-Bacon rates pull from the WD per project, prevailing wage is calculated per technician per task, and the WH-347 forms generate signed and ready to file.
-Charter operators report 11–15 minutes per pay period instead of multi-day filings.
+Founding Charter operators report 11–15 minutes per pay period instead of multi-day filings.

 Each technician has a certifications ledger inside the federation.
 Dispatch routes respect those certs — a NICET I doesn't get assigned a Level III panel.
 The audit trail is automatic.
 UL submittals attach to the project's document plate.

 Yes.
 Forge's federation reads from Stages, Bold, and DICE.
-Most Charter operators move their RMR ledger into Forge while keeping their monitoring relationship intact.
+Most Founding Charter operators move their RMR ledger into Forge while keeping their monitoring relationship intact.
 Which monitoring center is your business — keeping the books on it should be ours.

-1 of 2 security · fire seats
+1 of 2 security seats

 filled.

-Charter is the operator who builds with the new tools first.
+Founding Charter is the operator who builds with the new tools first.
 Ten seats across all trades.
 Locked when filled.
 The rate doesn't move — ever — while the public list rises around you.

 The needs have been the same for 4,000 years.